nashville-software-school/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 # Not Hello, World

+## Getting Started Guide

+Please read and complete the steps in the official [Get Started with C# and Visual Studio Code](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code) guide.

 ## Setup

 We're going to get your first C# console application setup and running so that we can review some basics of the language.